-Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible.
+Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible

 At Dayton Home Remodeling we specialize in attractive and affordable kitchens.
 Our designer, Mike Mergler, has been remodeling kitchens since the late 70’s and has remodeled over a thousand kitchens since 1996, when he began working for Cabinetpak Kitchens doing both new and refaced kitchen cabinets.
 Mike is a trained, old school designer (hand drawn), who loves to cook, so he always designs his kitchens so they function well for the cook(s) in the family.

 We do not supply appliances, and our customers often supply materials and/or do other things themselves to save money, such as painting.
-These additional expenses are over and above our portion of the remodeling work, so make sure you factor them in to your 10% budget.
-As a good check on your expenditures while still maintaining your flexibility, the 10% rule should be your benchmark as to whether or not you are spending too much or too little.
+These additional expenses are over and above our portion of the remodeling work, so make sure you factor them into your 15% budget.
+As a good check on your expenditures, while still maintaining your flexibility, the 12% rule should be your benchmark as to whether or not you are spending too much or too little.